27 Best Things To Do in Budapest

 Heroes' Square| ©Jorge Franganillo

-Heroes' Square is located at the end of Andrássy Avenue and is one of the city's focal points.
+Heroes' Square is located at the end of Andrássy Avenue and is one of the city's central points.
 Flanked by majestic buildings and monuments, this site pays tribute to the leaders and historical figures who have shaped Hungary.
 This monument is a symbol of national identity and pride, and an essential stop for anyone interested in Magyar culture.

 Heroes' Square is also a meeting point and venue for events and celebrations.
 From open-air concerts to cultural festivals, the square comes alive on various occasions throughout the year.